mrlordkaj/i2cdevlib-pi/README.md

 $ ./install.sh
 ```
-After script process all done, you got a dynamic library ready in `dist` directory.
+After script process all done, you can use it with your linker `-li2cdev`.

 ## Build Demos